Irish Red Cross Society: Ranks

 All the Ranks (bar the novice member) are on navy epaulets, worn on the shoulders for the working uniform.

 Activities

 The Irish Red Cross has a fleet of both road and off-road ambulances in Ireland.
 It also has specialised Support vehicles, Command vehicles, mountain bikes, search dogs and a boat.
 The vehicles in the Area depending on locally need and decided upon by the ADU.
 These Fleets along with all IRC members provide a backup to the ambulance service in case of major emergency.

 The IRC offers members of the public a number of courses.
 In particular Practical First Aid and First Aid Responder (formerly Occupational First Aid), as well as skin camouflage and hand care.
-The Irish Red Cross is a provider of First Aid Certification in Republic of Ireland.
+The Irish Red Cross is a provider of First Aid Certification in Ireland.
 As a PHECC training institute it also offers the Cardiac First Response (C.F.R.) course.

 If a person is a member of the Red Cross they can go on to Complete other courses such as: